luksgrin/rust-MAFFT/README.md

 ## Status

 **Working implementation.** The core alignment pipeline (progressive alignment, iterative refinement, FFT-accelerated homology detection) is implemented and produces valid alignments for protein and DNA sequences.
-On the included 36-sequence test dataset, alignment quality exceeds the C implementation (131% SP ratio).
-See [Gap Analysis](#gap-analysis-vs-original-mafft) for remaining work.
+On the included 36-sequence protein test dataset, the Rust FFT-NS-2 alignment has SP=0.3266 versus C's SP=0.3260 (ratio 1.0016).
+The FFT and noFFT paths produce byte-identical output.
+Output is not yet byte-identical with C — see [Known limitations](#known-limitations) for the remaining gap.

 The original MAFFT C code is included as a git submodule for testing and cross-validation.